 In the end, for most professional surveyors, we recommend a GSD of 1 cm (0.4 in) or less in combination with PPK data.
 This way, project accuracy stays below 3 cm (1.2 in) absolute accuracy.

-If you want to maximize the accuracy of your projects at this GSD, choose a drone with a high-quality, dual-signal GNSS receiver.
+If you want to maximize the accuracy of your projects at this GSD, choose a drone with a high-quality, multi-frequency GNSS receiver.
 This supports absolute accuracy closer to your GSD based on a payload with a higher resolution.
 An example of this would be the WingtraOne with its high-quality PPK option and RX1R II 42MP full-frame payload.

 *Survey-grade accuracy must be so precise that it could be used in a court of law as back up data supporting claims for things like land ownership or placement of boundaries.
 For example, standards around survey-grade accuracy are detailed here for the US.
 Flood-prevention and cadastral studies are two examples of where survey-grade accuracy is mandated, and this data must often be stamped by a surveyor licensed to provide such data.